 - Cruising Extension – Most policies only cover you so long as you’re in the country.
 Cruising Extension Coverage can protect you if you choose to take your boat out of US waters.

 We know, it’s a lot.
-And figuring out exactly what coverage you should get while staying within your budget can be a stressful endeavor.
-But G&G Independent Insurance specializes in finding you the best policy for the best price.
+Figuring out exactly what boat insurance coverage you should get while staying within your budget can be a stressful endeavor.
+But G&G Independent Insurance specializes in finding you the best insurance policy for the best price.
 We’ll search over 50 different companies to help you find the perfect plan for you.

 What Our Customers Say